SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex2/README.md

     That's it for this exercise!

-## Exercise 2.6 – Proposed Solutions for failed ABAP Unit Tests
+## Exercise 2.6 – Proposed Solutions for failed ABAP Unit Tests \[Info/Recap\]
+This section is just a recap of the solution proposed.

 ### Regarding the error in Exercise 2.2 (Validation)